JoeQuigley1/PP3-Japan-Quiz/README.md

 # Deployment
 After finishing the majority of the project I deployed the site on Heroku with it linked to GitHub.

++ The steps to deployment are as follows:
+    + Log into Heroku
+    + Create a new app
+    + Navigate to settings
+    +  Add the following KEY/VALUE pairs:
+        + CREDS and copy and paste the creds.json file
+        + PORT and 8000
+    + Add the buildpacks in the following order:
+        + Python
+        + node.js
+    + Navigate to the deploy menu
+    + Connect the app to GitHub using the GitHub connection option
+    + Search for the repository in GitHub
+    + When the correct repository is found click the connect button.
+    + Finally using the branch as master enable automatic deploys.

 # Credits
 For Inspirations relating to code, help and advice.